-If you wish to use the resources of the JWNC for your research, then you need to cost the use of the Centre into your research grant proposal.
-In the first instance, you should contact jwnc-enquiries@glasgow.ac.uk
+If you wish to us the resources of the JWNC for your research, then you need to cost the use of the Centre into your research grant proposal.
+In the first instance, you should contact Professor John Marsh, Director.

 SUPPORTING RESEARCH IMPACT